jalya001/Rudimentary-x86-32-OS/README.md

 ## 5.5 Object Residency
 Objects may be created in different parts of memory.
 For use with synchronization and IPC objects.

-Distinctions of: #1 kernel-level, inaccessible to user processes. #2 protected user-level, userspace stuff with write and sometimes also read access restricted, needing to go through system calls to the kernel for access. #3 unprotected user-level, which has no more pertinent kernel-level checks after being established.
+Distinctions of: #1 kernel-level, inaccessible to user processes. #2 protected user-level, userspace stuff with write and sometimes also read access restricted, needing to go through system calls to the kernel for access.
+Note this in a way could be seen as breaking the principle of a monolithic kernel. #3 unprotected user-level, which has no more pertinent kernel-level checks after being established.

 # 6 Interprocess Communication
 Say a process wants to pass information to another.
 For that, the first half is the recipient reading the information, which has to either be written inside or outside its memory space, only possibly constituting addresses within a process' userspace and the global kernel space respectively, owing to our implementation of virtual memory only leaving those parts potentially accessible to a process.
 Mutatis mutandis the sender.
 These are forms of shared physical memory mappings, that different (or the same, in the case of the kernel) virtual addresses map to the same physical addresses.
 (Mapping handled by paging.
 And it keeps it consistent in case of rotations and stuff.)